-The consolidated statements of income and comprehensive income and consolidated statements of cash flows for the U.S. segment are presented as discontinued operations, separate from the Company's continuing operations which is comprised of the Canadian segment.
-Certain prior period financial information on the consolidated statements of income and comprehensive income and the consolidated statements of cash flows have been updated to present the U.S. segment as a discontinued operation and has therefore been excluded from both continuing operations and results for all periods presented in this MD&A and the accompanying consolidated financial statements.
+The consolidated statements of income and comprehensive income and consolidated statements of cash flows for the previously reported U.S. segment are presented as discontinued operations, separate from the Company's continuing operations which is comprised of the Canadian segment.
 This MD&A reflects only the results of continuing operations, unless otherwise noted.

-The loss from discontinued operations included in the consolidated statement of income and comprehensive income was \$0.7 million for the year ended December 31, 2018 compared to a loss from discontinued operations of \$6.3 million for the year ended December 31, 2017.
+The income from discontinued operations included in the consolidated statement of income and comprehensive income was \$0.6 million for the year ended December 31, 2019 compared to a loss from discontinued operations of \$0.7 million for the year ended December 31, 2018.